 Start small.
 Try to avoid heading to more than one or two stores to shop.
-If you are driving around the city chasing deals, you are not only wasting fuel, you are also wasting your time and it can end up costing you more in the long run.
-Also, don’t try to get every deal in the store where you shop as it can be overwhelming at first and you can quickly get “coupon burnout.”
+If you are driving around the city chasing deals, you are not only wasting fuel, but you are also wasting your time, and it can end up costing you more in the long run.
+Also, don’t try to get every deal in the store where you shop, as it can be overwhelming at first, and you can quickly get “coupon burnout.”

 Look at your per unit prices.
-When you see a 32 oz bottle of ketchup on sale for $2.50 you may think that is a great deal.
-However, if the 16 oz bottles are regularly priced at $1.20, you would be better off purchasing 2 smaller products rather than one larger one.
+When you see a 32 oz bottle of ketchup on sale for $2.50, you may think that is a great deal.
+However, if the 16 oz bottles are regularly priced at $1.20, you would be better off purchasing two smaller products rather than one larger one.

 Eat before you shop.
 When you shop on an empty stomach, you end up with more impulse purchases.